blimmer/benlimmer.com/_posts/2013-11-06-os-x-mavericks-arp-issue.md

 - github
 - gist
 - os x mavericks
 description: "Having issues with Mac OS X Maverick (10.9) and dropping packets when screen sharing or SSH'd?
-This is an interesting issue, mainly affecting corporate networks and can be worked around using this script."
+This is an interesting issue, mainly affecting corporate networks and can be worked around using this script.
+It works by adjusting the net.link.ether.inet.arp_unicast_lim setting, which tells OS X to send the ARP request the first time it doesn't find a route to host."
 ---

 At [ReadyTalk](http://www.readytalk.com), we recently uncovered an interesting issue related to how [OS X Mavericks](http://en.wikipedia.org/wiki/OS_X_Mavericks) handles caching ARP responses.